Manchester Liners: Peacetime operations 1919–39

-In 1921–22, ML's fleet was augmented by two second-hand vessels.
+In 1921–22, ML's fleet was augmented by two second-hand ships.
 Sailings were resumed to New Orleans, and the Baltimore service was extended to Norfolk, Virginia.
 Some ships including the Manchester Civilian and Manchester Spinner became regular carriers in the coal trade from Sydney, Nova Scotia.
 The Civilian made several round trips from the US to Japan in 1923, carrying relief supplies after the Japanese earthquake.
 ML took delivery of the 7,930 tons steam turbine Manchester Regiment in 1922, constructed on the Tees by the Furness Shipbuilding Company.
 This 12.5 knot ship with a crew of 65 was the largest operated to date, carrying 512 cattle, plus hold cargo and was equipped with large derricks to assist in heavy goods handling.
 The Regiment's record from the Mersey Bar to Quebec was seven days nine hours.
 In 1925 her captain won the gold-headed cane traditionally awarded each Spring to the master of the first ship to break through the St Lawrence ice to reach Montreal, a feat repeated later by several other ML captains.
 ML's old head office in Deansgate, Manchester became inadequate and was replaced in August 1922 by a purpose-built five-storey modern building in St Ann's Square next to the Royal Exchange.

-The line acquired two new vessels in 1925, but later that year its fortunes were adversely affected by competition from subsidised American firms on the North Atlantic routes; ML disposed of seven ships between late 1925 and 1930, reducing its fleet to ten vessels.
+The line acquired two new ships in 1925, but later that year its fortunes were adversely affected by competition from subsidised American firms on the North Atlantic routes; ML disposed of seven ships between late 1925 and 1930, reducing its fleet to ten ships.
 The Regiment steamed 160 miles through a gale in 1929 to reach the sinking Glasgow steamer Volumnia.
 A lifeboat was launched to rescue the crew of forty-five.
 On return home, King George V awarded the Regiment's lifeboat crew the Silver Medal for Gallantry in Saving Life at Sea and Manchester's Lord Mayor presented a silver salver from the Board of Trade to Captain Linton.
 In 1933, amid the Great Depression, several ships were laid up; the Manchester Merchant of 1904 was disposed of for breaking up and the Manchester Civilian was sold to Greek owners.
 The public sailing programme for the 1933 summer season listed six ships as allocated to the weekly "Fast Freight Service" to Quebec and Montreal.
 The six steamers were advertised as being "fitted with fan or forced ventilation and all have cold storage accommodation".
-Most vessels were also able to carry up to twelve passengers.
-After a ten-year gap, three new vessels were commissioned between 1935 and 1938 as trade started to recover, maintaining the fleet at ten ships.
+Most ships were also able to carry up to twelve passengers.
+After a ten-year gap, three new ships were commissioned between 1935 and 1938 as trade started to recover, maintaining the fleet at ten ships.
 The trio were equipped with automatic stokers for their coal-fired boilers and had greatly improved accommodation for the passengers and the crew.